A reduced model for the long-term effects of physical activity on type 2 diabetes: Numerical results

-The System~\eqref{eq:y} with the standard parameters listed in Appendix~\ref{appendix:parameters} is stiff.
-To address this, we use an implicit solver and furthermore constrain the step size to be small enough to catch the control dynamics.
-In our experiments, a maximum step size of 1 hour with an implicit Runge-Kutta method was used.
-For a simulation over a 5-year period, this setup allows us to solve the full system in approximately 20 seconds.
+System~\eqref{eq:y} with the standard parameters listed in Appendix~\ref{appendix:parameters} is stiff.
+To solve it, we use an implicit solver and constrain the step size to be small enough to catch the control dynamics.
+In our experiments, a maximum step size of 1 hour with a fifth-order implicit Runge-Kutta method was used.
+An illustration of the numerical solutions for one month of the full and the reduced model can be found in Figure~\ref{fig:Sol_1month}.

-The homogenized system requires no constraint on the step size, resulting in a substantial speed improvement.
-One simulation over a 5-year period takes approximately 0.015 seconds.
-This corresponds to a reduction in computational time by a factor of $1/\lambda_t$, reflecting the relationship between the two timescales.
-However, the homogenized system is still stiff, requiring an implicit solver.

-An illustration of the numerical solutions for one month of the full system and the homogenized system can be found in Figure~\ref{fig:Sol_1month}.

-This figure illustrates how the short-term oscillations due to physical activity are smoothed in the homogenized system.
-All the parameters are chosen as outlined in Appendix~\ref{appendix:parameters}.

-To examine the long-term behavior of both the full and homogenized systems, we focus on the solutions at basal times, referring to the moments of the start of physical activity, i.e., at $t_{k} \isdef k\nu$ for $k = 1, \dots, n$ with $t_n = t_\mathrm{end}$.
-Figure~\ref{fig:Sol_5years_basal} presents the solutions of the full and homogenized systems at these basal times over a five-year period, again with the parameters from Appendix~\ref{appendix:parameters}.
+To examine the long-term behavior of both the full and the reduced model, we focus on the solutions at basal times, referring to the moments of the start of physical activity.
+Figure~\ref{fig:Sol_5y_basal} presents the solutions over a five-year period.